-- Hold or attend an event to celebrate IDPwD on or around 3 December. - Learn about disability in the classroom.
-Check out the lesson ideas and student activity sheets on the IDPwD website to help get you started. - Join or start a conversation in your community to help spread the word about IDPwD and promote awareness, understanding and acceptance of people with disability.
+- Hold or attend an event for IDPwD on or around 3 December. - Learn about disability in the classroom.
+Check out the lesson ideas and student activity sheets on the IDPwD website to help get you started. - Join or start a conversation in your community to help spread the word about IDPwD and promote awareness, understanding and acceptance of people with disability. - Help spread the word and share your messages of support for #IDPwD online.

-This information kit includes ideas and tips to help you get involved, but we encourage you to get creative with your events and activities and celebrate IDPwD in your own unique way.
+This information kit includes ideas and tips to help you get involved, but we encourage you to get creative with your events and activities and observe IDPwD in your own unique way.